tjmahr/tristan/README.md

   prior = normal(0, 2))
 ```

+### Posterior linear predictions (expected values)

 Let's plot some samples of the model's linear prediction for the mean.
 If classical model provide a single "line of best fit", Bayesian models provide a distribution "lines of plausible fit".
-We'd like to visualize 100 of these lines alongside the data.
+We'd like to visualize 100 of these lines alongside the raw data.

 In classical models, getting the fitted values is easily done by adding a column of `fitted()` values to dataframe or using `predict()` on some new observations.
-(In `broom` terminology, `augment()` the data-set with model predictions.)

 Because the posterior of this model contains 4000 such fitted or predicted values, more data wrangling and reshaping is required. `augment_posterior_linpred()` automates this task by producing a long dataframe with one row per posterior fitted value.